Skip to content

 • status - Check workspace status

-• switch - Change branches with options
+• switch - Change branches with options (use --all for quick branch sync)

 • lock - Capture current state